1 / 10

 Things are no better in the petrol versions of the Stonic.
 The 1.4-litre MPI four-cylinder engine feels dated and has to be pushed hard to make real progress.

 The modern 1.0-litre turbocharged engine is a better unit, but some people won’t like the thrum of the three-cylinder unit.
 We’d argue that it injects the Stonic with some much needed character, but maybe we’re being too generous.
 Overall, the Stonic feels like a good car waiting to get out.
-Unfortunately, it lacks the comfort, refinement and quality we’d expect from a mid-range compact crossover.
-The Seat Arona is proof that a crossover can be good at everything.
+Unfortunately, it lacks the comfort, refinement and quality we’d expect from a mid-range small SUV.
+The Seat Arona is proof that a small SUV can be good at everything.

 Safety equipment: How safe is the Kia Stonic?